Dovre Municipality

-The 1364.38 km2 municipality is the 69th largest by area out of the 356 municipalities in Norway.
-Dovre is the 252nd most populous municipality in Norway with a population of 2,498.
-The municipality's population density is 1.8 PD/km2 and its population has decreased by 8.9% over the previous 10-year period.
+The 1364.38 km2 municipality is the 69th largest by area out of the 357 municipalities in Norway.
+Dovre Municipality is the 252nd most populous municipality in Norway with a population of 2,516.
+The municipality's population density is 1.8 PD/km2 and its population has decreased by 7.4% over the previous 10-year period.

 General information

-The municipality of Dovre was established in 1861 when it was separated from the municipality of Lesja.
+The municipality of Dovre was established in 1861 when it was separated from the large Lesja Municipality.
 Initially, the new municipality had 2,537 residents.
-On 1 January 1970, the three western farms at Bergsengseter (population: 11) were transferred from Dovre to the neighboring Folldal Municipality.
+On 1 January 1970, the three western farms at Bergsengseter (population: 11) were transferred from Dovre Municipality to the neighboring Folldal Municipality.